swarmee/partySearch/readme.md

 ||||||Mark Rich||
 |||||||22 Low St|

-While there are many documents created elasticsearch manages them all as one logical document so if you delete the event all of the nested documents are also deleted.
+While there are many documents created, elasticsearch manages them all as one logical document so if you delete the event all of the nested documents are also deleted.

-This data model met both our key requirements;
-- Distributed loading and querying for scalability.
-- Storage of common attributes together for simplified searching (some of the nested queries are little complex however the complexity can be hidden using templates).
+This data model excelled in our requirements in relation to distributed loading/querying and storage of common attributes together.
+In relation to simplified searches we needed to develop some search templates to provide the required level of usability.

 The below worked example is the "generified" version of what we were able to achieve within our PoC, it has been provided in the hope that others can learn from what we have done.

-## Practical Modelling in Elasticsearch
+## Modelling Example

 In this section of the guide we provide a worked example of how to create the above data model in elasticsearch, populate it with sample data, and query event level and party level attributes.
 This example assumes that we are modelling real estate transactions.
 The basic data model has been fleshed out below.
 Noting that each name, address, account and id has a type (e.g. a party may have a main and a postal address).